ckaestne/seaibib/README.md

 Ishikawa, Fuyuki, and Yutaka Matsuno. "[Continuous argument engineering: Tackling uncertainty in machine learning based systems](https://www.researchgate.net/profile/Yutaka_Matsuno2/publication/327113121_Continuous_Argument_Engineering_Tackling_Uncertainty_in_Machine_Learning_Based_Systems_SAFECOMP_2018_Workshops_ASSURE_DECSoS_SASSUR_STRIVE_and_WAISE_Vasteras_Sweden_September_18_2018_Proceedings/links/5dd2b18392851c382f4999d9/Continuous-Argument-Engineering-Tackling-Uncertainty-in-Machine-Learning-Based-Systems-SAFECOMP-2018-Workshops-ASSURE-DECSoS-SASSUR-STRIVE-and-WAISE-Vaesteras-Sweden-September-18-2018-Procee.pdf)."
 In *International Conference on Computer Safety, Reliability, and Security*, pp. 14-21.
 Springer, Cham, 2018.

 > Well argued short position paper on how to integrate uncertainty and monitoring in safety cases and goal modeling notations.
 Essentially acknowledges that not all problems can be foreseen, but instead provides means to express uncertainty and a mandate to monitor the system in production and add more concerns and evidence when new problem categories are surfaced.

+Kaestner, Christian. “[Why Robustness is not Enough for Safety and Security in Machine Learning](https://towardsdatascience.com/why-robustness-is-not-enough-for-safety-and-security-in-machine-learning-1a35f6706601).”
+Medium Blog Post 2021.

+> My attempt to understand the robustness discussion and how it would be useful for practical safety and security concerns in software systems that use ML components.
+Explains the problem and then argues that robustness is a very narrow technical property with limited practical value, argues that safety must really be considered at the system level.

 ## 9. Security & Privacy